Chamber pop: Definition and etymology

+History

 Emergence and popularity

 Fisher and Flota trace chamber pop to "at least" the mid 1990s.
 According to Natalie Waliek of music retailer Newbury Comics, the then-"renewed interest in psychedelia" and the "overlap with the cocktail/lounge music thing, because that music [also] has orchestrations", likely contributed to the sales of ork-pop albums, but acts were restricted to only a moderate degree of commercial success.
 The majority of musicians were aged beyond their early 20s, and many struggled to achieve significant retail or radio success compared to modern rock.
 In the past, record companies had helped facilitate large multi-instrumental bands by financing instruments like strings, horns, and keyboards on artists' albums, but this became rarer as time went on.
 Touring with full string and brass ensembles also proved difficult for some, which became another factor that prevented the genre's mainstream success.

 In Japan, a remote parallel was the development of Shibuya-kei, which also revisited the trend of foregrounding instruments like strings and horns in its arrangements.
 The genre was informed by classic Western pop music, especially the orchestral domains occupied by Burt Bacharach, Brian Wilson, Phil Spector, and Serge Gainsbourg.
 Unlike other Japanese music scenes, its audiences did not necessarily cross over into anime fandoms, but rather indie pop enthusiasts.
 This was partly because many of its bands were distributed in the United States through major indie labels like Matador and Grand Royal.
 Shibuya-kei ultimately peaked in the late 1990s and declined after its principal players began moving into other music styles.

 In a 1996 profile of ork-pop, Craig Rosen lists examples that include Yum-Yum, the High Llamas, Richard Davies, Eric Matthews, Spookey Ruben, Witch Hazel, and Liam Hayes (Plush).
 Matthews, who partnered with Davies for duo Cardinal, was considered a leading figure in ork-pop.
 Popmatters' Maria Schurr wrote in a retrospective review of Cardinal's eponymous 1994 debut album; "in some circles, [it has] been called the grunge era's answer to Pet Sounds, and, although it has not been as widely cited as the Beach Boys' classic, it has undoubtedly influenced more off balance indie popsters than one may expect."
 Music journalist Jim DeRogatis associates the ork-pop and chamber pop movement to bands like Yum-Yum, Cardinal and Lambchop.